haxiomic/dotfiles/README.md

 ```

 - Open the .terminal or .itermcolors file and change profile preferences to set it as the default
+- Customize your *.user_config.bash* file; it's design for my personal setup and may cause issues if there's a conflict on your system

 ###Aliases & Features